Climate Change Adaptation Planning for Northwest BC Communities

 How We Helped

-Led by ESSA, this multi-stakeholder initiative brought together social and ecological scientists from government, academia, NGOs, Indigenous groups and the private sector – all supported with funding from the provincial Future Forest Ecosystems Scientific Council (FFESC) and the federal Mitacs program.
+Led by the Brinkman Group, this multi-stakeholder initiative brought together social and ecological scientists from government, academia, NGOs, Indigenous groups and the private sector – all supported with funding from the provincial Future Forest Ecosystems Scientific Council (FFESC) and the federal Mitacs program.
 ESSA scientists worked with colleagues from L’École Polytechnique Fédérale de Lausanne to develop and apply the climate sensitive LPJ-Guess vegetation model to a 32,000 km2 landscape within the Skeena watershed, using a range of Intergovernmental Panel on Climate Change (IPCC) future climate scenarios.
 Coupled with the global climate modeling and biophysical studies, sociologists from the University of British Columbia met with Elders and leaders from the communities of Prince Rupert, Lax Kw’alaams and Terrace.
 The sociologists aimed to understand each community’s perceptions about climate and climate change, how each community values the natural environment, and how these values and perceptions have changed over the past two decades.
 The sociological and ecological studies were complemented by concurrent landscape planning research led by the World Wildlife Fund, and by a program to sample and monitor fisheries sensitive watersheds, sponsored by the BC Ministry of Environment.